Signs of Emotional Cheating Through Texting

 The Transparency Test

-Relationship therapists often use a simple test: if your partner would behave exactly the same way in front of you — send the same texts, use the same tone, share the same personal details — then it is a friendship.
+Relationship therapists often use a simple benchmark: if your partner would behave exactly the same way in front of you — send the same texts, use the same tone, share the same personal details — then it is a friendship.
 If they would change their behavior with you watching, they already know they are crossing a line.

 This test cuts through every rationalization.
 It does not matter what they call the relationship.
 It does not matter whether anything physical has happened.
 If the behavior would change under observation, the behavior is being hidden for a reason.